Alex Rüdinger

 Alex Rüdinger (born November 18, 1991) is an American drummer.
-He started playing drums at the age of 13, and since then he has played for numerous metal bands including Conquering Dystopia, the Faceless and Threat Signal.
+He started playing drums at the age of 13, and since then he has played for numerous metal bands including Conquering Dystopia, The Faceless and Threat Signal.
 He has also done a variety of session work, both live and in the studio.
-Some of the bands he has worked for are Revocation, Monuments, Evan Brewer, Whitechapel, Light the Torch and Intronaut.
+Some of the bands he has worked for are Revocation, Cognizance, Monuments, Evan Brewer, Whitechapel, Light the Torch, Threat Signal, Trivium, and Intronaut.
+He also has a YouTube channel, which he launched in 2006.

 Gear

-Rüdinger uses and endorses Tama drums and hardware, Meinl cymbals, Evans drumheads, Vic Firth drumsticks, Trick pedals, 1964 Ears in-ear monitors, 2box electronics, Gator cases and Vratim drum shoes.
+Rüdinger uses and endorses Tama drums and hardware, Meinl cymbals, Evans drumheads, Vic Firth drumsticks, ACD Unlimited pedals, 1964 Ears in-ear monitors, 2box electronics, Gator cases and Vratim drum shoes.